BenDundee/bot-army/README.md

 ```

-Creating bots.
+# Creating bots.

-The easy way.
+## The easy way.

+Extend legion-bot.

-The hard way.
+## The hard way.

+Clone one of the templates and go to town.